 Chilled fruits and vegetables may develop soft spots, discoloration, or poor flavor.
 In some cases, the tissue may rot quicker.

-Dragon fruit is particularly susceptible to chilling injury.
+Dragon fruit is particularly susceptible to chilling injury on its leathery skin.
 The best way to prevent it is to store the fruit at its optimum temperature of 10 °C (50 °F).
 If the temperature dips below 5 °C (41 °F), the fruit should be used within a week and a half.

 How To Tell If Dragon Fruit Is Bad

 It is essential to watch for any signs of spoilage to prevent anyone from getting sick from consuming your fruit.

 The following are all indicators that your ripe dragon fruit is no longer fresh:

 - Slimy film on the flesh

 If you’re not sure whether or not your uncut dragon fruit has gone bad, press it gently with your thumb.
 If it is quite soft and spongy, that’s a good indicator it’s close to spoilage.

 Before your dragon fruit has completely spoiled but is not enjoyable to eat sliced or cubed, you might be able to puree it to make a dragon fruit sorbet or smoothies.